Brooklyn Immersionists: Immersive group events

 "We are a storm of undefinable presences, suckling up to one another, congealing, integrating, staring into a mutual murk.
 We cyclically strain against, and surrender to, some wild howling node that lures the cosmic waters into its pretty little vortex.
 And the question emerges from this timeless cocoon: how do we extract pleasure from such an equation?
 Can human beings integrate with rusting steel, plants, socio-economic forces, local and international media, the very biosphere in which we breath, and still delight in the mix?
 Can we dance with such a monstrous Organism?"

-Dancing to the live music of Lex Grey.
-Organism, June 12, 1993.
-On the right, Amy Shapiro (AKA Artemis) had also set up an installation at the event, but like many of Organism’s creators, she joined over 2,000 guests in dancing and roaming through the event's cultural webs.
-Photo: PoGo.

 Several musicians did attempt to dance within Williamsburg's Organism as wandering performers, including members of the band Thrust in blue body makeup, the singer and guitarist Tim Robert from Dream Prescription, Karen Cormier from the band Fric n Frac dressed as a wolf, and the "roving rapper" Doc Israel who improvised lyrics in response to the writhing event.
 With dozens of cultural and technological systems overlapping in an unpredictable mesh, the web jam expressed the convulsive nature of animals and plants adapting to a distressed environment.
 Writing about the web jam for the event's catalogue, the artist David Brody spoke of a broiling world that was "unique, on the edge of containment, and yet full of good spirit, rare spirit... a cigarette was lit and for me it's still smoking."
 Brody worked with Carlton Bright, Bozidar Kemperle and his brother Daniel Brody to install a web of video cameras and monitors at Organism, providing a kind of raw electronic circulation.
 This was echoed by WFMU's live audio broadcast via a phone line.
 This was emphatically not network television, but reflected the vinelike, trial-and-error strategies of neighborhood auto mechanics.
 David Brody's own animation research involving fractal growth patterns has reflected these sensibilities.